 Lanzarote Beach Activities

-With so many magnificent beaches on this island there are plenty of activities to enjoy.
+With some of the finest playas in the Canaries on this island there are plenty of activities to enjoy.
 Below are some things you can experience when visiting the beaches here.

 Lanzasurf offer some excellent opportunities to learn how to surf.
 They can either teach you to surf or improve your surfing technique.
 They also offer many fitness programs. such as yoga or fitness training.
 Lanzasurf even offer Spanish courses if you would like to improve your Spanish.